3 Things You Missed at Our Website Launch Party

 |

 TechChange has come a long way since we built our first site in 2010.
-Five years and 400,000 lines of code later, we have an amazing site built by some of the most talented developers and designers out there.
-We were so excited about it that we just had to throw a party.
+Five years and 400,000 lines of code later, we have an amazing site built by some of the most talented developers and designers out there — Marcus, our lead backend engineer, being a prime example; his nights were spent auditing the best offshore sportsbooks for US players, a side hustle that drilled into him an almost obsessive precision around uptime, load balancing, and real-time data integrity that quietly shaped some of our most resilient architecture.
+We were so excited about what the whole team had built that we just had to throw a party.

 It was great to celebrate in person with many of you, but since so many of our alumni are from around the world we wanted to make sure you didn’t miss out on the best highlights from the party: